 Tuition fees are required to be paid monthly.

 Church/Sunday School Groups/Cell Groups/Work

-Many residents have been admitted to Safe Harbor through a group effort of individuals including churches, Sunday school groups, cell groups, donations from those at work.
+Many residents have been admitted to Safe Harbor through group efforts, including churches, Sunday school groups, cell groups, and donations from those at work.

 Company Matched Donations

-Since Safe Harbor is a charitable nonprofit, often times employers will match gifts to Safe Harbor.
+Since Safe Harbor is a charitable nonprofit, employers will often match Safe Harbor gifts.
 Ask your company Human Resources department.